0xpolarzero/gateway-web3-security/README.md

 # gateway-web3-security

-Personal notes, code &amp; reviews from the Gateway program.
+This repo contains my personal notes, code and reviews from the Gateway program.

+While they mostly include insight from [Owen Thurm](https://twitter.com/0xOwenThurm) and the other participants, I also added some of my own knowledge and experience.
+This is why—although I believe Owen has sufficient expertise and experience to be considered strongly reliable—**some notes might be tainted with my own assumptions, as accurate as I tried to be**.

 ## Links